BuiltByPraise/GP-Management-System/README.md

 ---

-## 👨‍💻 My Role
+## My Role

 As the primary test engineer and contributor:

-- ✅ I developed all **JUnit test classes** to ensure form validation, security, and database interactions functioned correctly.
+- ✅ I developed most of the **JUnit test classes** to ensure form validation, security, and database interactions functioned correctly.
 - ✅ I built two full GUI modules from scratch:
   - `ViewVisitDetailsFrame.java`
   - `EditVisitDetailsFrame.java`